Hackathorn/CVA-SBERT/README.md

 Within the field of sociometric survey questionaires, **Construct Validity** pertains to the degree to which the measure of a construct (questionaire item) sufficiently measures the intended concept (conceptual variable), free of measurement error.
 [OLeary-Kelly & Vokurka, 1998].
 Assessing construct validity has been topic of much research using diverse approaches for several decades.

+This project/repo is the result of an informal discussion with Prof. Kai Larsen at the Leeds School of Business, Univ of Colo, Boulder.
+The CVA dataset is part of their research and should be attributed to their work.
+Please cite...
+Citation-TBC

 # What is S-BERT?